Opinion and affect: An experimental investigation of the "fear of isolation" in the spiral of silence theory of public opinion formation and change

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Mohn, Elsa Louise, "Opinion and affect: An experimental investigation of the "fear of isolation" in the spiral of silence theory of public opinion formation and change" (1991).
 Mass Communications - Dissertations.
-Paper 51.
+51.